Directed by: Irvin Kershner || Produced by: Gary Kurtz

 Arguably the greatest narrative strength of the film is Luke’s arc.
 Not only is he more mature and battle-hardened at the start of this movie, he also grows immensely throughout the picture and develops realistically and visually during his time with Yoda.
 When he finally faces off against Vader in the Bespin Cloud City, the internalization of the characters and the searing conflict between them shines brighter and hotter than the brilliant choreography and intense violence they commit.

 This was back when lightsaber duels actually meant something to the greater story and the characters fighting them —- you don’t see four-armed, quadruple-saber wielding cyborgs breakdance-fighting against poker-faced gits with mindless choreography, devoid of any emotional investment whatsoever.
 Every strike in Empire’s saber-duel means something, every line of dialogue advances the story and the relationship between the characters, and we as an audience actually care about the outcome, about who wins or loses and how.
-There’s a lot going on in this scene outside the fact that Luke and Vader are swinging glowsticks at each other.
+There’s much at play, here, besides the fact that Luke and Vader are swinging glowsticks at each other.

 As a part-2 to the original Star Wars, or even a standalone film, though, Empire stands head and shoulders above the rest of the franchise pantheon and most every epic Hollywood (or any other film industry) has ever produced.
 I would put The Lord of the Rings (2001-2003) above the original Star Wars trilogy in terms of sheer consistent quality over their total running-time, but that’s really splitting hairs, and no single other installment from either trilogy bests Empire.
 No other blockbuster has shocked us and pop culture quite the way Empire did, which is why it established the benchmark of quality second acts in film trilogies to this day.